rachelandrew/grid-by-example/browsers/index.md

 # Current Browser/Rendering Engine Information

 You can view data across different browsers at [Can I Use](http://caniuse.com/#feat=css-grid).
-However this information tends to confuse people as it look as though IE is the only browser with support.
+However this information tends to confuse people as it looks as though IE is the only browser with support.
 Read on to understand the status of Grid Layout in browsers.

 Grid is under development in browsers, this development is typically happening behind a browser flag or in an experimental version of the browser.
 This prevents incomplete or experimental parts of the specification being used in production by web developers.